Red-Fleet/LigGen/README.md

 ## Conclusion
 LigGen provides a robust framework for ligand generation using fragment-based and deep-learning approaches.
 By allowing users to train their fragment generators and generate ligands efficiently, LigGen is a powerful tool for virtual screening and drug discovery research.

-For any issues, please refer to the documentation or contact the developers.
+For any issues, please refer to the documentation.